Kayce Freed Jennings

 Kayce got her start in television journalism at ABC News’ London bureau in the 1980s, an invigorating era when American network news divisions, and particularly ABC’s, were invested in international coverage.
 As a producer for Nightline, she covered Europe, the Middle East and Africa – and events such as the American raid on Libya, the 5-year anniversary of Zimbabwe’s independence, the anti-nuclear movement in Europe, and “the troubles” in Northern Ireland.
 Back in the U.S. and based at ABC’s Atlanta bureau, she focused on the American South, the Caribbean, and national politics, including a stint as Jeff Greenfield’s producer in the final months leading up to the 1988 presidential election.
 When World News Tonight with Peter Jennings launched its ground-breaking series, “The American Agenda,” Kayce was one of its pioneering producers, specializing in social policy and family issues.
 She moved to ABC News’ New York headquarters in and, in 1993, began producing for the primetime news magazines, first Day One, and then 20/20.
 During her time at ABC, Kayce worked with all the major anchors, including Peter Jennings, Ted Koppel, Diane Sawyer and Barbara Walters.

-In addition to her “day job”, Kayce has close ties to a number of non-profit organizations, including Teach for America, The Coalition for the Homeless and Concern Worldwide.
-She serves on the board of WIN, a non-profit agency that serves homeless families, and she helped create and continues to advise The Peter Jennings Project for Journalists and the Constitution, based at the National Constitution Center in Philadelphia.
-She is also co-editor of the oral biography about her husband, Peter Jennings: A Reporter’s Life.
+In addition to her “day job”, Kayce has close ties to a number of non-profit organizations, including Teach for America, The Coalition for the Homeless, and Concern Worldwide.
+She serves on the board of WIN, a non-profit agency that serves homeless families, and the advisory board of SOLA – School of Leadership, Afghanistan.
+She was co-creator The Peter Jennings Project for Journalists and the Constitution and is co-editor of the oral biography, Peter Jennings: A Reporter’s Life.